 Malware disguised as legitimate software, allowing unauthorized access or control.

-Layers of Cybersecurity
+Layers of of Cybersecurity

 To manage the risk of cyber attacks, a multi-tiered defense strategy is essential.
 The layers within this strategy must work in harmony to provide a comprehensive defense, safeguarding sensitive information and ensuring the integrity of critical systems.
 By fostering a culture of vigilance, establishing effective processes, and embracing cutting-edge technologies, organizations can confidently navigate the digital realm while protecting their most valuable assets.